 If you find yourself with five hours to kill this season, you can binge-watch all 10 Friends Thanksgiving over the holiday—or any time, because why relegate the pleasure of hanging with Chandler, Monica, Ross, Rachel, Joey, and Phoebe again to just one weekend?
 Cider’s mulling, turkey’s turking, yams are yamming, let’s go!

 How to watch Friends Thanksgiving episodes

-All 236 Friends episodes are available to stream on-demand through HBO Max, including 10 centered around Thanksgiving (which we’ll detail in a minute).
+All 236 Friends episodes are available to stream on-demand through Max (formerly HBO Max), including 10 centered around Thanksgiving (which we’ll detail in a minute).

 Friends Thanksgiving episodes list

 “The One Where Underdog Gets Away” (Season 1, Episode 9)